PaoloMazzon/Vulkan2D/README.md

 no hard technical barriers.
 It should also be stated that TrueType fonts will likely never be supported simply because this is meant to be a really minimal 2D renderer, and there is no way to easily support `.ttf` files without an external library (and I'm already unhappy with the VMA requirement, but the performance and memory benefits are too great).
-Bitmap font support, however, is planned and I may make a Python script to convert `.ttf`s to bitmaps in the future but no promises.

 Documentation
 =============